I'm feeling anxious

 And what's more, they can make you believe even more strongly that certain situations are putting you in actual danger.
 So that the next time you need to try and face the same situation the anxiety continues…

-This Vicious cycle about a certain situation (a job interview) shows how safety behaviours can lead to wanting to avoid situations.
+This Vicious cycle of anxiety - with example shows how a certain situation, in this case a job interview, shows how safety behaviours can lead to wanting to avoid situations.
 This cycle of worrying can start to affect someone's self-confidence and make them feel even more anxious in future.

-You can use this blank Vicious cycle to take a look at how anxiety is affecting you.
+Download this blank Vicious cycle to take a look at how anxiety could be affecting you.

 When can anxiety become a problem?